top of page

 One of the most significant aspects of matcha history and culture is its role in the traditional Japanese tea ceremony, known as chanoyu.
 This ritual, which dates back hundreds of years, elevates the act of preparing and drinking matcha to an art form.
 Every movement in the tea ceremony is deliberate and symbolic, from whisking the tea with a bamboo chasen to the way the host serves the tea to the guest.

 Matcha is prepared by placing the fine green powder into a bowl and adding hot water.
 The tea is then whisked briskly until it reaches a smooth, frothy consistency.
 Unlike other teas, matcha is not steeped, and the powder is consumed along with the water, making it a more immersive experience.
-The deep, earthy flavour of matcha, paired with its slightly bitter aftertaste, creates a sensory journey that tea ceremony participants cherish.
+The deep, earthy flavor of matcha, paired with its slightly bitter aftertaste, creates a sensory journey that tea ceremony participants cherish.

 Health Benefits of Matcha: Ancient Medicine, Modern Superfood